My Car is Totaled, Now What?!

 Unfortunately, I was in an auto accident and rear-ended someone several months ago.
 Luckily it didn’t do any damage at all to their vehicle, but mine was pretty dinged up.
-No one was hurt, so that was also a blessing.
+No one was hurt, so that is also a blessing.
 The police came and did their report and that was that.
 I had my car towed to a local shop and contacted my insurance agency for the next steps as I didn’t think it would be drivable.
 (It was smoking from under the hood).

-The whole process with my car loan company and insurance company and car repair shop were a bit confusing.
+The whole process with my car loan company and insurance company and car repair shop was a bit confusing.
 I had never experienced this before; I wasn’t sure what I was even supposed to be doing.
 If you are ever in the unfortunate situation of having a totaled vehicle, here is what you need to do.

 - Contact Your Insurance Agency This can be done while still at the accident scene.
 Normally it is required so that both parties’ respective insurance companies have all of the details and information that they need about you, the accident, and the involved party.